Paris’s Secret Vineyard in Montmartre

 No-Marriage Ceremony

-One of the festivalโs quirkiest traditions, the “No-Marriage Ceremony,” invites couples to humorously vow not to marry in front of the mayor of the 18th arrondissement, Eric Lejoindre.
+This quirky tradition returns as couples humorously vow not to marry in front of the mayor of the 18th arrondissement.
+Playful, theatrical, and uniquely Montmartre.

 Browse through the activities and make sure to sign up before the crowds for certain events like the visit of the vineyard which is usually closed to the public!
-You can check out the full programme on the official website here.
+You can check out the full programme on the official fete des vendanges website.